sfletche/create-component-test/README.md

 * ~~identify necessary props for jsx file~~
 * Eat your own dogfood
   * Not working for proptypes arrayOf (defining props as only those props within the shape of the array objects)
+  * and props are not properly spaced (using tabs instead of spaces?)
   * Need to fix path of imported component to relative path (and we can drop the jsx suffix)
   * put component rendering inside beforeEach
 * Publish as node module